 You need to know about:

 You can also get a Section 10.7 Planning Certificate, which identifies the land constraints on your property.

 Another online tool is the NSW Planning Portal.

 The Planning Portal can help you to identify what development may be allowed on your property.

 If you would like to contact Council for information, it is best to do so as early as possible in your design process.

-Our Duty Officers can answer general enquiries about your property such as:
+You can request an informal online meeting with a Duty Officer, who can answer general inquiries about your property such as: